phyphox/phyphox-android/README.md

 Phyphox is an app that uses the sensors in a smartphone for physics experiments.
 You can find additional details and examples on http://phyphox.org.

+Copyright 2016 Dr. Sebastian Staacks, 2nd Institute of Physics, RWTH Aachen University.

-This project has been created at the RWTH Aachen University and is released under the GNU General Public Licence (see licence file).
+This project has been created at the RWTH Aachen University and is released under the GNU General Public Licence (see licence file) since version 1.1.0.

-**However, the names "phyphox" and "RWTH Aachen University" as well as the RWTH Aachen logo are registered trademarks.**
+**The names "phyphox" and "RWTH Aachen University" as well as the RWTH Aachen logo are registered trademarks.**

+## Coding style

 The app and all of its parts are developed by students and researchers who do not necessarily have a software development background.
 Therefore, you will find many passages in our code that is not best practice.
 Any help in improving our code is welcome.